Code-Institute-Submissions/Professional-Training-Development/README.md

 	* Keeps me alert and on-schedule; keeps me going through the night.
 This is the secret source of my programming-powers. :-)

 ### Technological Design Decision
 The design decision is to rely on simple Flexbox and Grid Layouts, rather than relying on a framework such as Bootstrap 4, and still maintain a responsive web design.
-In future I may stick to solely to Grid with the `minmax()` function to ensure a responsive web design, or venture further into Bootstrap 4 territory.
+In future I may stick solely to Grid with the `minmax()` function to ensure a responsive web design, or venture into Bootstrap 4 territory.

 ## Testing
 ### Manual Testing Technology